-Prerequisite(s)/Corequisite(s): SOCI 210 SOCI 320 - Introduction to Sociological Theories Lecture Hour(s): 3 Lab Hour(s): 0 Credit Hour(s): 3
+Prerequisite(s)/Corequisite(s): SOCI 210

+SOCI 320 - Introduction to Sociological Theories

 Introduces students to the major theoretical perspectives used in sociological inquiry and their applications to contemporary social analysis.
 Includes historical background of significant theorists and their theories from the nineteenth century through the present.
 Fall